 --enable-debug Sets compiler flags to generate information needed for debugging. --enable-shared Build shared libraries.
 NOTE: in order to use the resulting shared libraries the user MUST have the path to the libraries defined in the environment variable LD_LIBRARY_PATH.
-Print HYPRE errors --with-print-errors --with-no-global-partition Do NOT store a global partition of the data NOTE: this option reduces storage and improves performance when using many thousands of processors (not recommended for < 1000 processors).
+Print HYPRE errors --with-print-errors --enable-global-partition Store a global partition of the data NOTE: this option may produce faster code on small numbers of processors (< 100), but is not recommended in general.